reduxjs/redux/docs/recipes/ReducingBoilerplate.md

 }
 ```

 The `switch` statement is *not* the real boilerplate.
-The real boilerplate of Flux is conceptual: the need to emit an update, the need to register the Store with a Dispatcher, the need for the Store to be an object (and the complications that arise when you want a universal app).
+The real boilerplate of Flux is conceptual: the need to register the Store with a Dispatcher, the need for the Store to be an object (and the complications that arise when you want a universal app).

 It's unfortunate that many still choose Flux framework based on whether it uses `switch` statements in the documentation.
 If you don't like `switch`, you can solve this with a single function, as we show below.